chrisfarber/saison/Readme.md

 #### HTML Manipulation

-Saison adopts [enlive](https://github.com/cgrand/enlive)'s structure for representing HTML, with one critical detail:
+Although saison uses enlive's data structures for representing HTML, there's one critical detail:

 Given that enlive represents HTML with regular Clojure data, we must tag the content with metadata so that it can be dispatched on